thomasantony/thomasantony.github.io-src/content/posts/orbiter-sdk-vs-2019.md

 ## Download Orbiter 2016

+Download and install Orbiter following instructions at [http://orbit.medphys.ucl.ac.uk/download.html](http://orbit.medphys.ucl.ac.uk/download.html)
-"Tex" has a very good video detailing how to install Orbiter 2016 along with some essential add-ons.
+"TexFilms" on Youtube has a very [good video](https://youtube.com/watch?v=BzcPO8rtLDQ) detailing how to install Orbiter 2016 along with some essential add-ons.
-{{< youtube BzcPO8rtLDQ >}}

 [Orbiter-Forum](https://www.orbiter-forum.com) is also a great resource.
-The rest of the post assumes that you have already installed Orbiter 2016 in **C:\Orbiter**.
+The rest of the post assumes that Orbiter 2016 is installed in **C:\Orbiter**.

 ## Download Visual Studio 2019